datawowio/k_sequencing_gem/README.md

 }
 ```

-However `token: "[you_token]"` you can config in configuration file is not necessary to send to method every time you request, if you have one project token we recommeded this approach
+However `token: "[your_token]"` you can configure in configuration file, but it is not necessary to send to the method every time you request, if you have one project token we recommend this approach

-##### Please see more usage [documentation](docs/documentation.md) for details on our guideline.
+##### Please see more usage [documentation](docs/documentation.md) for details on our guidelines.

 ## License